Attention Students:

 If a student moves from a section that was using FDIA, to another section that is not using FDIA, what should they do?

-Assuming the section change is made prior to the enrollment verification date, the student will automatically be excluded from the report for billing.
+Assuming the section change is made prior to the enrollment verification date, the student's account will be credited for the FDIA charge.
 The student should purchase the course materials for their new section.
 They won’t have access to the course materials through FDIA while enrolled in another section of the course that is not participating.

 For MATH sections using MyMathLab or STAT sections using MyStatLab, do the students need to register within MyMathLab?